 This site uses technical, analytical and profiling cookies, own and other sites, to send you advertising and services in line with your preferences.
 For information and to find out how to refuse consent to their use or how to disable them click here.
-By clicking on any point on the screen, scrolling the page or closing this banner, you consent to the use of all cookies.
+By clicking on any point on the screen, closing this banner, clicking i accept, you consent to the use of all cookies.

 Net profit for the year of € 176.4 million compared to € 14.3 million in 2016.
 The 2017 result has been hit by the expected loss generated by Nuova Carife joining the group and non-recurring items for € 169.9 million, substantially offset by the recognition of badwill for € 190.9 million.